Adopted by the Council 12 December 2019.

 Christchurch City Council has decided it will use development contributions as the primary method of funding growth-related infrastructure.
 This approach reduces the funding required from existing residents via rates to fund infrastructure for growth that primarily benefits the owners or occupiers of growth developments.

-The Council has a Development Contributions Policy that details how development contributions are calculated, what triggers a requirement for development contributions, the amount required to be paid for a standard development and how a developer can apply for a reconsideration of development contributions required or lodge a formal objection to the required development contribution.
+The Council’s Development Contributions Policy details how development contributions are calculated, what triggers a requirement for development contributions, the amount required to be paid and how a developer can apply for a reconsideration of development contributions required or lodge a formal objection to the required development contribution.

 - Christchurch City Council recognises that in some situations there is a significant benefit to the wider community from development and that it can be appropriate for the wider community to fund some or all of the development contributions required from that development.